-- EBITDA is defined as net income before interest, taxes, depreciation, and amortization, and Adjusted EBITDA is EBITDA, as adjusted to exclude share-based compensation expense and related employer taxes, and certain other items. - Adjusted EBITDA margin is determined by calculating the percentage Adjusted EBITDA is of total revenue. - Adjusted Cloud recurring gross margin is defined as Cloud recurring gross margin, as adjusted to exclude share-based compensation and related employer taxes, and certain other items, as a percentage of total Cloud recurring revenue. - Adjusted operating profit is defined as operating profit, as adjusted to exclude share-based compensation expense and related employer taxes, amortization of acquisition-related intangible assets, and certain other items. - Adjusted operating profit margin is determined by calculating the percentage Adjusted operating profit is of total revenue. - Adjusted net income is defined as net income, as adjusted to exclude share-based compensation expense and related employer taxes, amortization of acquisition-related intangible assets, and certain other items, all of which are adjusted for the effect of income taxes. - Adjusted net profit margin is determined by calculating the percentage Adjusted net income is of total revenue. - Adjusted diluted net income per share is calculated by dividing adjusted net income by diluted weighted average shares outstanding.
-When adjusted net income is positive, diluted weighted average shares outstanding incorporate the effect of dilutive equity instruments. - Percentage change in revenue, including total revenue and revenue by solution, on a constant currency basis is calculated by applying the average foreign exchange rate in effect during the comparable prior period. - Dayforce recurring revenue per customer is an indicator of the average size of Dayforce recurring revenue customers.
+- EBITDA is defined as net (loss) income before interest, taxes, depreciation, and amortization, and Adjusted EBITDA is EBITDA, as adjusted to exclude share-based compensation expense and related employer taxes, and certain other items. - Adjusted EBITDA margin is determined by calculating the percentage Adjusted EBITDA is of total revenue. - Adjusted Cloud recurring gross margin is defined as Cloud recurring gross margin, as adjusted to exclude share-based compensation and related employer taxes, and certain other items, as a percentage of total Cloud recurring revenue. - Adjusted operating profit is defined as operating profit, as adjusted to exclude share-based compensation expense and related employer taxes, amortization of acquisition-related intangible assets, and certain other items. - Adjusted operating profit margin is determined by calculating the percentage Adjusted operating profit is of total revenue. - Adjusted net income is defined as net (loss) income, as adjusted to exclude share-based compensation expense and related employer taxes, amortization of acquisition-related intangible assets, and certain other items, all of which are adjusted for the effect of income taxes. - Adjusted net profit margin is determined by calculating the percentage Adjusted net income is of total revenue. - Adjusted diluted net income per share is calculated by dividing adjusted net income by diluted weighted average shares outstanding.
+When adjusted net income is positive, diluted weighted average shares outstanding incorporate the effect of dilutive equity instruments. - Free cash flow is defined as net cash provided by operating activities, as adjusted to exclude capital expenditures. - Percentage change in revenue, including total revenue and revenue by solution, on a constant currency basis is calculated by applying the average foreign exchange rate in effect during the comparable prior period. - Dayforce recurring revenue per customer is an indicator of the average size of Dayforce recurring revenue customers.
 To calculate Dayforce recurring revenue per customer, we start with Dayforce recurring revenue on a constant currency basis by applying the same exchange rate to all comparable periods for the trailing twelve months and excludes float revenue, and Ascender, ADAM HCM, and eloomi revenue.
 This amount is divided by the number of live Dayforce customers at the end of the trailing twelve month period, excluding Ascender, ADAM HCM, and eloomi.
 We have not reconciled the Dayforce recurring revenue per customer because there is no directly comparable GAAP financial measure.